davidgasquez/handbook/content/quotes.md

 * Simple rules produce complex behavior.
 Complex rules produce stupid behavior.
 Andrew Hunt.
 * You cannot answer a question that you cannot ask, and you cannot ask a question that you have no words for.
 Judea Pearl.
 * [The mind is its own place, and in itself can make a heaven of hell, a hell of heaven](https://youtu.be/RPicL1AWrs8?list=WL).
+* There's no love in a carbon atom, No hurricane in a water molecule, No financial collapse in a dollar bill.
+Peter Dodds.